wjzhengsh/blockchain/howto/ibp-console-join-network.md

 ## Sample network tutorial series
 {: #ibp-console-join-network-structure}

-This three-part tutorial series takes you through the process of creating and interconnecting a relatively simple, multi-node {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network by using the console to deploy a network into your Kubernetes cluster and installing and instantiating a smart contract.
+This three-part tutorial series guides you through the process of creating and interconnecting a relatively simple, multi-node Hyperledger Fabric network by using the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console to deploy a network into your Kubernetes cluster and install and instantiate a smart contract.

 * [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
 * **Join a network tutorial** This current tutorial guides you through the process of joining an existing network by creating a peer and joining it to a channel.
 * [Deploy a smart contract on the network](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts) provides information on how to write a smart contract and deploy it on your network.

 You can use the steps in these tutorials to build a network with multiple organizations in one cluster for the purposes of development and testing.
-Use the **Build a network** tutorial if you want to found a blockchain consortium by creating an orderer node and adding organizations.
+Use the **Build a network** tutorial if you want to form a blockchain consortium by creating an orderer node and adding organizations.
 Use the **Join a network** tutorial to connect a peer to the network.
 Following the tutorials with different consortium members allows you to create a truly **distributed** blockchain network.

 This tutorial is meant to show how to join a peer to an **existing** network.
 It presumes an orderer, that hosts the network, already exists in your cluster or on another {{site.data.keyword.blockchainfull_notm}} Platform cluster.
 If you don't have an existing network to join, visit the [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) tutorial to learn how to create one.
 The **Join a network** tutorial takes you through the steps to create the following `Org2` blockchain components, highlighted in the blue box: